DragosGhinea/GentixBank-OOP_Project/README.md

 //with the default settings

 //it needs to be virtual so if a call
-//on a Card occurs, if it's an instance of a
+//on a Card occurs, if its an instance of a
 //derived class, everything will be properly removed.

 virtual ~Card()=default;